Bella Thorne Wears Nothing Under See-Through Dress That Leaves Little To The Imagination

-Bella Thorne is soaking up some sun this week without sunscreen, though she advises her Instagram fans not follow in her footsteps.
+Bella Thorne is soaking up some sun this week — going sunscreen free in the process — though she advises her Instagram fans not follow in her footsteps.
 On Thursday, the 21-year-old model, actress, and singer took to the popular social media platform to share a sizzling snapshot of herself donning a completely see-through dress that leaves almost nothing to the imagination.

 In the photo in question, the former Disney starlet is sitting in a white cushioned patio chair while rocking a black dress featuring an asymmetrical shoulder line consisting one one thick strap on her left shoulder and a thin one on the right.
 The bottom part of the garment is pulled back off her thighs, in a way that exposes pretty much all of her legs, showing off her elongated figure.